[Updated on Oct. 28, 2008. All yields are real yields, after inflation/deflation adjustments.]

 4. All else being equal, a TIPS bond with a lower coupon rate can receive a higher boost to real YTM during deflation , although the boost to real YTM is not as sensitive to the coupon rate as to the index ratio.

 In short, when you buy a TIPS bond on the secondary market, be confident that your real YTM will never go lower than the quote even if there’s deflation after you buy the bond.
-If the real YTM and maturity are comparable between two bonds, first choose the bond with a lower index ratio, then choose the bond with a lower coupon rate, for a better chance for a bonus from deflation.
+If the real YTM and maturity are comparable between two bonds, first choose the bond with a lower index ratio, then choose the bond with a lower coupon rate, for a better chance of a bonus from deflation.
 Finally, remember all these finer points are moot unless there is net cumulative deflation from the purchase date to the maturity date.
 If there is no net cumulative deflation, all bonds receive the quoted real YTM.
 One should never say “never” but it is very unlikely to have net cumulative deflation for many years.